 Jay Floyd, who was representing Texas in the case, opened his argument with what commentators have described as the “worst joke in legal history.”
-In reference to Coffee and Weddington, Floyd began by saying, “Mr. Chief Justice, and may it please the Court.
+In reference to Coffee and Weddington, the female attorneys representing McCorvey, Floyd began by saying, “Mr. Chief Justice, and may it please the Court.
 It’s an old joke, but when a man argues against two beautiful ladies like this, they are going to have the last word.”

 The rest of the case was argued that day.
 However, as Justice Harry Blackmun was attempting to draft a preliminary opinion based upon the law’s vagueness in May 1971, he proposed to his colleagues that the case be reargued.
 After some debate on the issue, the case was reargued on October 11, 1972.
 Texas Assistant Attorney General Robert C. Flowers replaced Jay Floyd for the case’s reargument in front of the Court.

-Justice Blackmun continued to be the Justice to write the Court’s opinion following the second argument, and on January 22, 1973, the Court issued its 7-2 decision.
+Justice Blackmun remained as the justice selected to the Court’s opinion following the second argument, and on January 22, 1973, the Court issued its 7-2 decision.
 In it, the Court determined that Texas had violated Roe’s constitutional right to privacy.

 Drawing on the First, Fourth, Ninth, and Fourteenth Amendments, the Court said that the Constitution protects an individual’s “zones of privacy.”
 Citing earlier cases that ruled that contraception, marriage, and child rearing were activities included in these “zones of privacy,” the Court found that the zone was “broad enough to encompass a woman’s decision whether or not to terminate her pregnancy.”